Quito

 Quito by Frederik Dawson

 Quito, the capital city of Ecuador, is not only my first World Heritage Site in South America but also the first place I have seen in this continent and that made this city secured a special spot in my heart.
-Since I arrived Quito, just a few weeks after the sad earthquake, the airport was really quite and few foreign visitors, so only 30 minutes after landing I was on taxi to the city center.
-The modern highway from airport really gave me a false impression of Quito, when I approached the city I was surprised of how Ecuadorians built theirs homes everywhere on the steep hills.
-After put my luggage in the hotel located in the middle of old quarter, I decided to explored the city immediately.
+Since I arrived in Quito, just a few weeks after the sad earthquake, the airport was really quiet and few foreign visitors, so only 30 minutes after landing I was on taxi to the city center.
+The modern highway from airport really gave me a false impression of Quito, when I approached the city, I was surprised of how Ecuadorians built theirs homes everywhere on the steep hills.
+After putting my luggage in the hotel located in the middle of old quarter, I decided to explore the city immediately.

 Laura Barber